yquake2/yquake2/README.md

 including development headers:

 - A GCC-compatible compiler like GCC, MinGW (see below) or Clang.
-- GNU make or cmake.
+- GNU make.
 - A libGL implementation with OpenGL system headers.
 - SDL 2.0.
-- libogg, libvorbis and libvorbisfile.
 - A OpenAL implementation, openal-soft is highly recommended.
-- zlib.

-Yamagi Quake II has 2 build systems:

-- A classic GNU Makefile.
-- A CMakeFile.

-Both build system provide the same options and features, it's up to the user to decide which one to use.
+While Yamagi Quake II ships with an optional CMakeFile using GNU make for release builds is highly recommended.
+The GNU Makefile offers more options and is well tested.

 #### On Linux distribution or BSD systems

-On debian based distributions (including Ubuntu and Mint) the dependencies can be installed with: `apt-get install build-essential libgl1-mesa-dev libsdl2-dev libogg-dev libvorbis-dev libopenal-dev zlib1g-dev`
+On debian based distributions (including Ubuntu and Mint) the dependencies can be installed with: `apt-get install build-essential libgl1-mesa-dev libsdl2-dev libopenal-dev`

 On OS X we recommend using Homebrew - https://brew.sh - to install the
-dependencies: `brew install sdl2 libvorbis libogg openal-soft`
+dependencies: `brew install sdl2 openal-soft`

-On FreeBSD you'll need something like: `pkg install gmake libGL sdl2 libogg libvorbis openal-soft`
+On FreeBSD you'll need something like: `pkg install gmake libGL sdl2 openal-soft`

 #### On Windows